bugzmanov/nes_ebook/src/chapter_3_2.md

 We have just created an array for the whole 64 KiB of address space.
 As discussed in a future chapter<LINK TO A CHAPTER>, CPU has only 2 KiB of RAM, and everything else is reserved for memory mapping.

 We load program code into memory, starting at 0x8000 address.
-We've discusses that [0x8000 ..
+We've discussed that [0x8000 ..
 0xFFFF] is reserved for Program ROM, and we can assume that the instructions stream should start somewhere in this space (not necessarily at 0x8000).

 NES platform has a special mechanism to mark where the CPU should start the execution.
 Upon inserting a new cartridge, the CPU receives a special signal called "Reset interrupt" that instructs CPU to:
 * reset the state (registers and flags)